zebrium/ze-cli/README.md

 ##### Environment Variables
 None
 ## Usage
-Use `ze help` for a complete list of command operations and options
+Use `ze help` for a complete list of command operations and options.
 ```
 ze help
 ```